-The dependence on extrinsic curvature manifestly spoils a variational principle based on a Dirichlet boundary condition for the boundary metric $h_{ij}$.
-However, this proposal is consistent with a Dirichlet problem in terms of the holographic metric $g_{(0)ij}$ and, therefore, compatible with a holographic picture of AdS gravity.
+whose dependence on extrinsic curvature manifestly spoils a variational principle based on a Dirichlet boundary condition for the boundary metric $h_{ij}$.
+However, this method is consistent with a Dirichlet problem in terms of the holographic metric $g_{(0)ij}$ and, therefore, compatible with a holographic picture of AdS gravity.

 In $D=2n$ dimensions, the corresponding surface term is given in terms of a single parametric integral

 which can be thought of as a polynomial of the extrinsic and intrinsic curvatures whose coefficients can be worked out from the binomial expansion.
 The overall factor